zxeenu/heavy-telegram-bot/README.md

 - Associating logs with correlation IDs handling using `contextvars`
 - Injecting `correlation_id` received from Gateway for inter-service context-aware logging
 - Content-Based Addressing for object storage
-- Fetching from youtube, tiktok is handled in an idempotent manner
+- Fetching from Youtube, Tiktok, and anything else that is supported by `yt-dlp` is handled in an idempotent manner
 - Enriches stored documents with meta data for future analytics
+- Rate limits usage based on time and user.

 #### Content-Based Addressing